spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/in-pipelines/index.md

 execution.

 {% include figure
-   image_path="./expected-artifact-trigger.png"
+   image_path="./expected-artifact-github-file.png"
    caption="The UI provides short-hand for defining some types of
-            artifacts&mdash;in this example a docker image.
+            artifacts&mdash;in this example a file stored in GitHub.
 This is optional, but helps quickly define common types of artifacts."
 %}

 You can define fallback behavior for when the artifact